-If you’re a landlord or a tenant in the UK, it is important to know what regulations apply.
+Additionally, if you’re a landlord or a tenant in the UK, it is important to know what fire alarm regulations apply.
 There are two types of smoke alarms that can be installed:

 - The Smoke Alarm (England) Regulations 2015.

 - The Smoke Alarm (Scotland) Amendment Regulations 2022.